-Those students who fail to meet their obligations outlined above or others as indicated in the student handbook
+Those students who fail to meet their obligations outlined above or others as indicated in the student handbook will be subject to the following restrictions until such time as the financial obligations are met:

-- 1. The student, nor his/her parent(s) or legal guardian(s) shall receive an official transcript.
+- The student, nor his/her parent(s) or legal guardian(s) shall receive an official transcript.
 An official transcript will only be issued to a school to which the student transfers.
 The student and his/her parent(s) or legal guardian(s) may review the student's permanent record by following the established practices and procedures. - 2.
 The student's name may not appear on the school's honor roll and the student may not receive any other